ncoughlin/ground-control-40-dev-board/README.md

 ## Required Parts

 ⚠ Warning: Do not attempt to use any keycap profile other than CFX.
 It will not work.
-The spacing is designed specifically for this profile (which is perfectly square, not rectangular).
+The spacing is designed specifically for this profile (which is square, not rectangular).

 - 45 x Choc v1 switches
 - 45 x Choc v1 hotswap sockets